Orthofix Medical (NASDAQ:OFIX) Releases FY 2021 Earnings Guidance

 Orthofix Medical (NASDAQ:OFIX) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $0.740-$0.820 for the period, compared to the Thomson Reuters consensus estimate of $0.590.
 The company issued revenue guidance of $468 million-$474 million, compared to the consensus revenue estimate of $459.55 million.

-Orthofix Medical (NASDAQ:OFIX) last issued its quarterly earnings results on Friday, August 6th.
-The medical device company reported $0.32 EPS for the quarter, topping analysts’ consensus estimates of $0.16 by $0.16.
-Orthofix Medical had a negative net margin of 1.78% and a positive return on equity of 6.82%.
-Research analysts anticipate that Orthofix Medical will post 0.77 earnings per share for the current fiscal year.
+Orthofix Medical (NASDAQ:OFIX) last announced its earnings results on Friday, August 6th.
+The medical device company reported $0.32 EPS for the quarter, beating the consensus estimate of $0.16 by $0.16.
+Orthofix Medical had a positive return on equity of 6.82% and a negative net margin of 1.78%.
+As a group, sell-side analysts expect that Orthofix Medical will post 0.77 EPS for the current fiscal year.

-A hedge fund recently raised its stake in Orthofix Medical stock.
-Royal Bank of Canada boosted its position in Orthofix Medical Inc. (NASDAQ:OFIX) by 129,400.0% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+An institutional investor recently raised its position in Orthofix Medical stock.
+Royal Bank of Canada boosted its holdings in shares of Orthofix Medical Inc. (NASDAQ:OFIX) by 129,400.0% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 1,295 shares of the medical device company’s stock after buying an additional 1,294 shares during the period.
-Royal Bank of Canada’s holdings in Orthofix Medical were worth $52,000 at the end of the most recent quarter.
-90.96% of the stock is owned by institutional investors.
+Royal Bank of Canada’s holdings in Orthofix Medical were worth $52,000 as of its most recent filing with the Securities and Exchange Commission.
+90.96% of the stock is owned by hedge funds and other institutional investors.

 About Orthofix Medical